What’s your background?

 How can people hire you?

 Well, the first step is always a conversation.
-We don’t know each other and any work we do has to be a fit for both sides.
-I want to work with clients who excite me and they need to know that working with me will support them to do better work and create better relationships.
-We don’t know that until we talk.
-The best way is just to drop me a note through the contact page.
+We don’t know each other and any work we do together has to be a fit for both of us.
+I work with clients who are committed to the transformation; who know that there is an easier way to achieve what they want.
+Who sense that high performance is possible for everyone, to bebold, to act without fear.
+For me, that comes from discovering how to see the world differently because, when that happens, the world changes.
+We don’t know what that could look like for you until we talk so drop me a note through the contact page and let’s start a conversation.

 Tell us some personal stuff!

 People ask about things like personal challenges and for me they usually involve something outdoors.
-A was recently at Annapurna Base Camp and a long time ago I walked the length of the Fish River Canyon in Namibia.
+I was recently in the Himalayas, trekking to Annapurna Base Camp.
+When I lived in Africa I walked the length of the Fish River Canyon in Namibia.
 Sleeping out, snakes and scorpions for company.
 I know it’s not for everyone but it’s in those moments under the stars, or in nature, that we really know who we are and why we’re here.
-I’m not religious, but I do feel a deep connection to nature.
+It’s one of those times when we really feel the connection to something bigger than ourselves.

 I also learned to surf a couple of years ago.
 Crazy moments and definitely embarrassing for my teenagers.
 Yes, it was hard work.
 And yes I spent a lot of time in the water.
 But there were moments of sheer joy.
 Being on the water, wave after wave, just you and the ocean, is incomparable.
 Definitely ranks as one of the most challenging and most peaceful experiences ever.